 There are two very important organizations that you should be aware of when looking for program accreditation: The CAHIIM and AAPC.

 The Commission of Accreditation for Health Informatics and Information Management Education (CAHIIM) and American Academy of Professional Coders (AAPC) evaluate the curriculum, facilities and faculty at all medical billing and coding programs across the country.
 Their endorsement, given in the form of accreditation, indicates that a program satisfies the current industry and governmental standards for excellence in training.
+If you want to see all the accredited medical billing programs check out the CAHIIM and AAPC databases of schools below.

 Furthermore, only students who graduate from a program accredited by one of these two bodies are eligible to sit for one of the major national certification exams.